Mohammed Ali al-Ahwal: Career

-In 1975 al-Ahwal obtained a position in the Central Bank of Yemen.
+In 1975, al-Ahwal secured a position in the Central Bank of Yemen.
 He served as Director General of the bank from 1985 to 1995.

 Al-Ahwal was a member of the General Committee of the General People's Congress from 1990 to 1998.

 He was a member of the Presidential Council from 1991 to 1994.

-In 1992 he was promoted to Deputy Prime Minister (Finance).
+In 1992, he was promoted to Deputy Prime Minister (Finance).

 Al-Ahwal received the Order of Yemeni Unity in 1994.

 He was in charge of land and real estate in Yemen between 1995 and 1998.

-Al-Ahwal was appointed Consul General in Jeddah, Saudi Arabia from 1998 until 2005, with ambassadorial rank.
+In 1998, al-Ahwal was appointed Consul General in Jeddah, Saudi Arabia, with ambassadorial rank, a position he held until 2005.

-From 2002 to 2005 he was dean of the consular corps in Jeddah.

 Al-Ahwal was appointed Ambassador Extraordinary and Plenipotentiary of the Republic of Yemen to Saudi Arabia by presidential decree of 19 November 2005.
 He was also Permanent Representative to the Organization of the Islamic Conference in Jeddah, and Yemen's ambassador to the General Secretariat of the Gulf Cooperation Council.

-One of the issues he had to deal with was the condition of camps in Saudi Arabia of Yemenis displaced by the fighting between the Yemeni government and the Houthis.
+One of the key issues he addressed was the condition of Yemeni refugees displaced by conflict between the Yemeni government and the Houthis.
 The Saudis were refusing to aid refugees and turning them back to Yemen.

 In a meeting in Riyadh in April 2010 to discuss this issue with Abdul Rahman bin Hamad Al Attiyah, secretary general of the Gulf Cooperation Council, Al-Ahwal was assured that the Arab states of the Persian Gulf saw Yemen's security as part of their security.

-On 21 March 2011 The Guardian reported that al-Ahwal had resigned in sympathy with the youth revolution in Yemen.
+On 21 March 2011, The Guardian reported that al-Ahwal had resigned in sympathy with the youth revolution in Yemen.

 According to Al Jazeera, Ahwal had said "I announce my support for the youth revolution, and for change in Yemen" but his statement did not make it clear whether he was leaving his post or resigning from Saleh's ruling party.

 The protesters were demanding the departure of President Ali Abdullah Saleh.

 Al-Ahwal's statement followed similar steps from dozens of military and tribal leaders in Yemen.

 The Yemeni ambassador in Egypt, Abdul-Wali al-Shameri, said that the ambassadors who had announced they were joining the rebels would continue to represent the Yemeni people in Egypt and the Arab League.

-In April 2013 it was reported that al-Ahwal had been recalled from his post as acting ambassador to Saudi Arabia after the signature of a memorandum of understanding on Yemeni expatriates with Saudi recruitment firms.
+In April 2013, it was reported that al-Ahwal had been recalled from his post as acting ambassador to Saudi Arabia after the signature of a memorandum of understanding on Yemeni expatriates with Saudi recruitment firms.
 The Saudi authorities were escalating efforts to deport Yemeni workers who were not covered by contracts.

 There was some confusion over whether the report reflected the official Yemeni position.

-It was reported that Al-Ahwal had resigned seven months earlier and was now based in Sanaa.
+It was later reported that Al-Ahwal had resigned seven months earlier and was now based in Sanaa.